FindMySchool LogoFindMySchool

 Offers

-Year 7 entry is coordinated through your home local authority via the Common Application Form, with Wandsworth’s published timetable for September 2026 entry opening on 01 September 2025 and closing on 31 October 2025.
+Year 7 entry is coordinated through your home local authority via the Common Application Form.
+Check Wandsworth's current secondary admissions timetable for the application window, closing date and offer-day arrangements before applying.

 Because this is a Catholic voluntary aided school, supplementary paperwork matters for many applicants.
-The school’s admissions policy for September 2026 entry states that families who want the governors to apply the faith-based criteria should submit the Supplementary Information Form by 31 October 2025.
-It also sets out that proof such as baptismal documentation and a diocesan certificate of Catholic practice may be used for Catholic criteria.
+Families who want the governors to apply the faith-based criteria should check the current Supplementary Information Form deadline and submit any proof requested, such as baptismal documentation or a diocesan certificate of Catholic practice.

 Applications